 Mistake #6: Trying to See Too Much in Too Little Time

-Switzerland looks small on a map, but it takes time to travel between regions especially in the mountains.
-I crammed in too many locations and felt rushed.
+On a map, Switzerland looks small, but it takes a long time to get from one part of the country to another, especially in the mountains.
+I tried to fit in too many places and felt rushed.

 What I Recommend Instead: